mushkevych/atodo/README.md

 # atodo
-Agentic App on ReAct architecture inspired by the task_maistro from LangChainAI
+Agentic App on ReAct architecture inspired by the **task_maistro** from LangChainAI.